-- Chattenden Primary School recognises that children are capable of abusing their peers This referred to as child-on-child abuse and can take many forms. - Chattenden Primary School believes that abuse is abuse and it will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
-All victims will be taken seriously and offered appropriate support, regardless of where the abuse takes place. - Chattenden Primary School recognises that child-on-child abuse can take many forms, including but not limited to: - bullying, including cyberbullying - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment - 'up-skirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or to cause the victim humiliation, distress or alarm - nude or semi-nude image sharing (also known as 'sexting' or youth produced/involved sexual imagery) - o initiation/hazing type violence and rituals - Staff and leadership recognise that that some child-on-child abuse issues may be affected by gender, age, ability and culture of those involved, (i.e. for gender-based abuse, girls are more likely to be victims and boys more likely to be perpetrators) however, all child-on-child abuse is unacceptable and all reports will be taken seriously. - In order to minimise the risk of child-on-child abuse, we will: - Implement a robust anti-bullying policy, provide an age appropriate PSHE and RSE curriculum, provide a range of reporting mechanisms e.g. worry boxes, dedicated reporting monitored by DSLs. - Chattenden Primary School will not tolerate, dismiss or minimise any harmful behaviours in school and will take swift action to intervene when this occurs.
-All allegations of child-on-child abuse will be recorded, investigated, and dealt with in line with associated school/college policies, including child protection, anti-bullying and behaviour. - Alleged victims, perpetrators and any other child affected by child-on-child abuse may be supported by:
+St. Michael's RC Primary School and Nursery recognises that children are capable of abusing their peers This referred to as child-on-child abuse and can take many forms.
+(Child-on Child abuse policy can be found on the school website)

+- St. Michael's RC Primary School and Nursery believes that abuse is abuse and it will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
+All victims will be taken seriously and offered appropriate support, regardless of where the abuse takes place. - St. Michael's RC Primary School and Nursery recognises that child-on-child abuse can take many forms, including but not limited to: - bullying, including cyberbullying - physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - sexual violence and sexual harassment - 'up-skirting', which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or to cause the victim humiliation, distress or alarm - nude or semi-nude image sharing (also known as 'sexting' or youth produced/involved sexual imagery) - initiation/hazing type violence and rituals - Staff and leadership recognise that that some child-on-child abuse issues may be affected by gender, age, ability and culture of those involved, (i.e. for gender-based abuse, girls are more likely to be victims and boys more likely to be perpetrators) however, all child-on-child abuse is unacceptable and all reports will be taken seriously. - To minimise the risk of child-on-child abuse, we are committed to implementing a comprehensive approach that includes the following measures: - Robust Anti-Bullying Policy: We maintain a well-defined anti-bullying policy that outlines our commitment to a safe and inclusive environment.
+This policy is regularly reviewed and updated to address emerging concerns.
+(Anti- bullying policy can be found on the school website) - 2.
+Age-Appropriate PSHE and RSE Curriculum: We provide age and ability-appropriate Personal, Social, Health, and Economic (PSHE) and Relationship and Sex Education (RSE) curricula.
+These curricula include discussions on respectful behaviour, consent, boundaries, and the importance of reporting concerns.
+St. Michael's RC Primary School and Nursery follows Life to the Full by Ten Ten Resources.
+Ten Ten is an award-winning Catholic educational organisation well-respected and experienced in this field of work.
+The Life to the Full programme is based on the structure of 'A Model Catholic RSE Curriculum' by the Catholic Education Service.
+This model curriculum was highlighted as a work of good practice by the Department of Education.
+(RSHE curriculum can be found on the school website) - 3.
+Reporting Mechanisms: We offer multiple reporting mechanisms to ensure students, staff, and parents can easily share concerns.
+These mechanisms include 'Worry Boxes', which are placed in accessible locations within the classrooms for students to submit anonymous concerns and 'Anti-Bullying champions'.
+The anti-bullying champion plays a vital role in raising awareness about bullying, offering support to victims, and promoting a respectful and